wp-plugins/themes-plus/readme.txt

 = Does this Plugin work with my Theme? =
 * The Plugin has been primarily developed to bring additional features into [them.es](http://them.es/ "them.es") Themes
-* If your WordPress Theme has been built with Bootstrap and if all Bootstrap components are included in your Theme the Plugin should work out-of-the-box
+* It should work out-of-the-box if your WordPress Theme has been built with Bootstrap and if all Bootstrap components are included in your Theme

 = Where can I get help? =
 * You can ask questions in the Support forums